 American Folk Art Painters of the 18th Century

-According to fine art history, the citizenry barely had access to works and paintings of famous European artists or other professionally produced prints, so they were quite content with their "primitive" folk paintings which blended harmoniously with their interior furnishings anyway.
+At the time, the citizenry barely had access to works and paintings of famous European artists or reproductions of their art and they were quite content with their own "primitive" paintings which they created to blend harmoniously with their interior furnishings.

-Many of the American folk painters of the 18th century were home-owners, journeymen painters, and the young girls of the family who had to (as a custom) study drawing and painting at finishing schools.
+Many 18th-century American folk painters were home-owners, journeymen painters, and young girls in the family who had to (as a custom) study drawing and painting at finishing schools.

-Many of the paintings and such art from the 18th century that have stood the test of time are mostly anonymous as they were seldom signed by the "artist".
+Many of the paintings, which have stood the test of time, are mostly anonymous as they were seldom signed by the "artist".

 New England, Virginia, western Pennsylvania, Ohio, and the Hudson River sections were replete with beautiful picturesque views and lovely landscape views that stretched unobstructed for miles.
-This greatly appealed to, and influenced the local inhabitants' to show their artistic flair by painting scenes they see, work, and live with daily.
+This greatly appealed to and influenced the local inhabitants' to show their artistic flair by painting scenes they saw, worked, and lived with daily.